 EU has been developing Regulation of Markets in Crypto-assets (MiCA) proposals to help regulate out-of-scope cryptoassets and their service providers in the Union since 2018.
 On June 30, 2022, EU policymakers agreed on the landmark legislation to regulate crypto assets and service providers throughout 27 member nations.

-MiCA will protect consumers by requesting stablecoins issuers to build up a sufficiently liquid reserve, with a 1:1 ratio and partly in the form of deposits.
-Every so-called “stablecoin” holder will be offered a claim at any time and free of charge by the issuer, and the rules governing the reserve's operations will also provide for adequate minimum liquidity.
+MiCA will protect consumers by requesting stablecoins issuers to build up a sufficiently liquid reserve, with a 1/1 ratio and partly in the form of deposits.
+Every so-called “stablecoin” holder will be offered a claim at any time and free of charge by the issuer, and the rules governing the operation of the reserve will also provide for an adequate minimum liquidity.
 Issuers will be required to maintain reserves to cover all claims and provide immediate redemption rights to holders.

-Stablecoins will see a cap of 200 million Euros in transactions per day.
+Stablecoins will see a cap on stablecoins of 200 million Euros in transactions per day.